 The instrument's filter module is found in the next section.
 The first control sets the filter's mode.
-This graphical control at top can toggle between seven filter types: a gentle low-pass filter, a 4-pole low-pass filter, a gentle band-pass filter, a 4-pole band-pass filter, a gentle high-pass filter, a 4-pole high-pass filter, and a band-reject filter, respectively.
+This graphical control at top can toggle between seven filter types: a gentle low-pass filter, a 4-pole low-pass filter, a gentle band-pass filter, a 4-pole band-pass filter, a 4-pole high-pass filter, and a band-reject filter, respectively.